crash-and-compile/dc25-problems/recon-medium/problem.md

 Groups of images are indicated by a line of '%' characters.

 ## The Output
-You must output the correct sequence to order the images, left-to-right, top-to bottem.
+You must output the correct sequence to order the images, left-to-right, top-to bottom.
 For example, to order the images like:
 12
 34
 the output should be 1234.